dangarfield/space-arena-ship-builder/README.md

 ### TODO:
 - Style the main div in centre correctly - Styling is not my forte
 - Drag and select rather than click
-- Save and import from string - Read row and col content data-type attributes as nested array.
-Create modal for saving and inputting
+- ~~Save and import from string - Read row and col content data-type attributes as nested array.
+Create modal for saving and inputting~~ Complete
-- Resizing grid doesn't remove grid state
+- ~~Resizing grid doesn't remove grid state~~ Complete